 Weeding in the garden

 The first one that lots of people do that causes injury is weeding.
 This can be a very bad thing for the back when done with poor posture.
 We don’t consider it necessarily that bad because we’re not necessarily carrying a heavy weight.
 The realism is that as we are pulling, yanking, tugging on these weeds this provides the same increased pressures as lifting.
 The stronger we have to pull the heavier the weight it could be compared to.
 This means that a lot more pressure is put on the muscles, the joints the ligaments and even the disc in the spine.
-As a result of this I am seeing lots of people who have aggravated their back’s, especially if they already had low back issues.
+As a result of this I am seeing lots of people who have aggravated their back’s when gardening, especially if they already had low back issues.

 Obviously, what we also do is we aim to do a small area in the first place for half an hour or so but that area soon gets bigger and becomes longer.
 This then results in us suffering for a few days.
 This means that you have actually injured your spine, it may not cause you a long-term problem now but with repetitive use and repetitive damage like this it can lead to a real problem.
-So, it is best to adopt good positions whilst weeding now rather than when you actually have a back problem.
+So, it is best to adopt good positions whilst gardening now rather than when you actually have a back problem.

-First keeping your back straight you can usually do this by kneeling, this gets you closer to the weeds and therefore easier to get into the area but also without putting that pressure through the spine.
+When gardening first keeping your back straight you can usually do this by kneeling, this gets you closer to the weeds and therefore easier to get into the area but also without putting that pressure through the spine.

 Using specific tools can be very helpful also, they help to loosen the soil and release the weeds which means it takes less pressure to pull them out.
 Some people won’t be able to do it like this because they can’t bend due to their knees.
 In this case you can do what’s called a golfer’s lift where you can grab on to the weed and used your momentum going backwards to pull it out without having to round your back.
 Again, the use of tools to help to loosen the weed and the soil around it is very very useful so that you don’t have to use as much pressure to pull it out.